arnav-aggarwal/react-setup-tutorial/README.md

 ReactDOM.render(<App></App>, container);
 ```

 When we import a function that returns JSX, we can use that function as a new element, just like we use what we’re already familar with.
 We’ve essentially defined a new element.
-We treat it like we would a div, span, h1-h6, etc. We’re rendering App and treating it just like we would an element, with an opening and closing tag.
-Using those opening and closing tags invokes the corresponding function and inserts the returned element in their place.
+We treat it like we would a `div`, `span`, `h1`-`h6`, etc. We’re rendering `App` and treating it just like we would an element, with an opening and closing tag. **Using those opening and closing tags invokes the corresponding function and inserts the returned element in their place.**

 In addition, an empty tag can be self-closing.
 In other words,

 ```
 <div></div> === <div />
 <App></App> === <App />
 ```

 We’ll be using this shorthand from now on.
-You should be here.
+You should be [here](https://github.com/arnav-aggarwal/react-setup-tutorial/commit/a2807f2d124e0b01f97d510eed2f4c10b9a16c50).

 That’s the basics of the basics.
 You’re on your way to learning React.

 ### CSS

 We want to be able to use stylesheets for our website.
 We need to add some babel configuration.
 First, we need new dependencies.

 ```